Provable Diffusion Posterior Sampling for Bayesian Inversion: Auxiliary Lemmas

 \end{lemma}

 \begin{proof}[Proof of Lemma~\ref{lemma:fourth:moment}] It follows from Lemma~\ref{lemma:tail:proba} that

-where the second equality used the change of variables $\xi=\eta^{m}$, the first inequality invokes Lemma~\ref{lemma:tail:proba}, the third equality used the change of variable $\eta=\sqrt{\xi}$, the fourth equality follows from a change of variables $\zeta=\eta^{2}V_{\SG}^{-2}$.
+where the second equality used the change of variables $\xi=\eta^{m}$, the first inequality invokes Lemma~\ref{lemma:tail:proba}, the third equality rewrites the integrand in terms of $\eta^{2}V_{\SG}^{-2}$, the fourth equality follows from a change of variables $\zeta=\eta^{2}V_{\SG}^{-2}$.
 This completes the proof. \end{proof}